noahlwest/kubectl-ai/README.md

 #### Install with Krew (Linux/macOS/Windows)

-First of all, you need to have krew insatlled, refer to [krew document](https://krew.sigs.k8s.io/docs/user-guide/setup/install/) for more details
+First of all, you need to have krew installed, refer to [krew document](https://krew.sigs.k8s.io/docs/user-guide/setup/install/) for more details
 Then you can install with krew

 ```shell